 Educator Grant Guidelines and Vision

-Teaching Tolerance Educator Grants support educators who embrace and embed anti-bias principles throughout their schools.
-These grants, ranging from $500-$10,000, support projects that promote affirming school climates and educate youth to thrive in a diverse democracy.
+Teaching Tolerance Educator Grants support K–12 educators who embrace and embed anti-bias principles throughout their classrooms, schools and districts.
+These grants, ranging from $500 to $10,000, support projects that promote affirming school climates and educate youth to thrive in a diverse democracy.

 How to Apply

-- Fully review our project criteria, guidelines and FAQs.
+- Fully review the project criteria, guidelines and FAQs.

 - Prepare a line-item budget.

 Applications are reviewed on a rolling basis and may be submitted at any time.
 We hope to respond to your application within four to six weeks.

 K–12 educators nationwide in public or private schools, as well as in alternative schools, therapeutic schools and juvenile justice facilities are eligible to apply.
 Educators working outside of the United States or in community-based, informal learning sites are not eligible to apply at this time.